Roxanne C. Graham

 Upcoming Private Activity Bond Authority Board Meeting

-The next Private Activity Bond Authority Board Meeting will be held on Wednesday, December 11, 2013, at 9:00 a.m., in our office located in the World Trade Center at City Creek, 60 East South Temple, 3rd Floor, Canyonlands Conference Room #341, Salt Lake City, Utah (see attached map).
-A copy of the agenda will be posted approximately one week prior to the meeting.
+The next Private Activity Bond Authority Board Meeting will be held on Wednesday, January 8, 2014, at 9:00 a.m., in our office located in the World Trade Center at City Creek, 60 East South Temple, 3rd Floor, Canyonlands Conference Room #341, Salt Lake City, Utah (see attached map).
+For a copy of the agenda click on this link: PAB Agenda – January 2014

 Click on the following links for additional information about the PAB Program: